-Where Is Window Tint Legal?
+Where Is Window Tint Legal in Canada?

 While many people believe that window tints are illegal in Canada, the laws vary by province.
 Each province and territory sets its own rules for window tinting, and it can be tough trying to decide what is best for your car and best for you as a driver.